Helen Chandler: Personal life

 Helen Frances Chandler was born February 1, 1908, in New York, according to family, although the date and place have been reported as 1906 in Charleston, South Carolina and New York in 1909.
 Her parents were Leland S. and Frances (née Murray) Chandler.
 Her family did live in Charleston for a time, where her younger brother Leland M. Chandler was born.
 She and her brother were raised by their mother as stage children, although her brother rebelled and quit.
 Chandler would later live off and on with her brother and his family in the Los Angeles area from the 1930s to 1950s.

 Chandler's first marriage was to writer Cyril Hume in 1930, and they divorced in 1934.
 She subsequently married actor Bramwell Fletcher on February 14, 1935, at Riverside Church in New York, but they divorced in 1940.
 From February 3, 1943 until her death, Chandler was married to Walter S. Piascik, a merchant seaman.

 By the late 1930s she was battling alcoholism and her acting career declined.
 She was hospitalized several times but was unable to gain control over her life.
 In 1950, Chandler was severely burned in an apartment fire, caused by her falling asleep while smoking.
 She survived but her body was badly disfigured.
 Her alcoholism continued unabated after the accident.

 Death

 Chandler died on April 30, 1965, following surgery in Hollywood, California and was cremated according to her wishes.
 She was survived by her husband, Walter Piascik.
-Chandler's original internment site was the private vault at the Chapel of the Pines Crematory in Los Angeles.
-After an online fundraising effort led by researcher Jessica Wahl and Hollywood Graveyard YouTube channel creator Arthur Dark and with the permission of her surviving family, Chandler's ashes were reinterned in the Cathedral Mausoleum of Hollywood Forever Cemetery on July 13, 2023.
+Chandler's original interment site was the private vault at the Chapel of the Pines Crematory in Los Angeles.
+After an online fundraising effort led by researcher Jessica Wahl and Hollywood Graveyard YouTube channel creator Arthur Dark and with the permission of her surviving family, Chandler's ashes were reinterred in the Cathedral Mausoleum of Hollywood Forever Cemetery on July 13, 2023.